 - Walk the 1-hour Summit Track to get sensational views of the Hauraki Gulf and the Auckland city skyline.

 - Take a 4WD tractor tour to the summit to learn more about the island from your guide.

 - Do some bird watching – Rangitoto is a pest-free island, so the abundance of native birds is a nature lover’s dream.

-- Discover the history of the islands by seeing historic baches and the oberservation post used during World War 2 at the summit.
+- Discover the history of the islands by seeing historic baches and the observation post used during World War 2 at the summit.

 - Explore more walking tracks by picking up a map from the Downtown Ferry Building or on the DOC website.